 Investment Advisor: Leader Capital Corp., 315 W. Mill Plain Blvd., Suite 204, Vancouver, WA 98660, serves as investment advisor to all Funds.
 John E. Lekas is the President of the Advisor, which he founded in 1997.
 The Advisor implements each Fund's overall investment strategies, identifies securities for investment, determines when securities should be purchased or sold, selects brokers or dealers to execute transactions for each Fund's portfolio and votes any proxies solicited by portfolio companies.
-As of December 31, 2018, the Advisor had approximately \$331 million in assets under management.
+As of December 31, 2019, the Advisor had approximately \$294 million in assets under management.

-Pursuant to an advisory agreement between the Leader Funds Trust (the "Trust"), on behalf of the Funds, and Leader Capital Corp., the Advisor is entitled to receive, on a monthly basis, an annual advisory fee equal to 0.75% on the first \$1.25 billion of the average daily net assets and then 0.70% on assets greater than \$1.25 billion of the Leader Short Duration Bond Fund, 0.75% of the average daily net assets of the Leader Total Return Fund, and 0.65% of the average daily net assets of the Leader Total Return Fund, and 0.65% of the average daily net assets of the Leader Floating Rate Fund.
-For the fiscal year ended May 31, 2019, the Predecessor Short Duration Fund paid an investment advisory fee to the Advisor at an annual rate of 0.73% the average daily net assets of the Predecessor Total Return Fund paid an investment advisory fee to the Advisor at an annual rate of 0.75% the average daily net assets of the Predecessor Total Return Fund paid an investment advisory fee to the Advisor at an annual rate of 0.75% the average daily net assets of the Predecessor Total Return Fund paid an investment advisory fee to the Advisor at an annual rate of 0.75% the average daily net assets of the Predecessor Total Return Fund paid an investment advisory fee to the Advisor at an annual rate of 0.75% the average daily net assets of the Predecessor Total Return Fund.
-For the fiscal year ended May 31, 2019, the Predecessor Floating Rate Fund accrued an investment advisory fee at an annual rate of 0.44% the average daily net assets of the Predecessor Floating Rate Fund.
+Pursuant to an advisory agreement between the Leader Funds Trust (the "Trust"), on behalf of the Funds, and Leader Capital Corp., the Advisor is entitled to receive, on a monthly basis, an annual advisory fee equal to 0.75% on the first \$1.25 billion of the average daily net assets and then 0.70% on assets greater than \$1.25 billion of the High Yield Fund, 0.75% of the average daily net assets of the Total Return Fund, and 0.65% of the average daily net assets of the High Quality Fund.
+For the fiscal year ended May 31, 2019, the Predecessor Short Duration Fund paid an investment advisory fee to the Advisor at an annual rate of 0.73% the average daily net assets of the Predecessor Short Duration Fund.
+For the fiscal year ended May 31, 2019, the Predecessor Total Return Fund paid an investment advisory fee to the Advisor at an annual rate of 0.75% the average daily net assets of the Predecessor Total Return Fund.
+For the fiscal year ended May 31, 2019, the Predecessor High Quality Low Duration Bond Fund accrued an investment advisory fee at an annual rate of 0.44% the average daily net assets of the Predecessor High Quality Low Duration Bond Fund.

-The Advisor has contractually agreed to waive its fee with regard to the Leader Floating Rate Fund and reimburse that Fund's expenses so that total annual operating expenses of the Fund (excluding any front-end or contingent deferred loads, brokerage fees and commissions, 12b-1 fees, Acquired Fund Fees and Expenses, borrowing costs (such as interest and dividend expense on securities sold short), taxes or extraordinary expenses, such as litigation) do not exceed 1.00% of the average daily net assets attributable to each of the Fund's Investor Class and Institutional Class, through September 30, 2020.
+The Advisor has contractually agreed to waive its fee with regard to the High Quality Fund and reimburse that Fund's expenses so that total annual operating expenses of the Fund (excluding any front-end or contingent deferred loads, brokerage fees and commissions, 12b-1 fees, Acquired Fund Fees and Expenses, borrowing costs (such as interest and dividend expense on securities sold short), taxes or extraordinary expenses, such as litigation) do not exceed 1.00% of the average daily net assets attributable to each of the Fund's Investor Class and Institutional Class, through September 30, 2020.
 Any expense waivers and reimbursements made by the Advisor are subject to possible recoupment from the Fund in future years on a rolling three year basis (within the three years after the fees have been waived or reimbursed) if such recoupment does not exceed both: (1) the expense cap in effect at the time of waiver/reimbursement; and (2) the expense cap in effect at the time of recoupment, if applicable.
-This agreement may be terminated only by the Fund's Board of Trustees, on 60 days written notice to the Advisor.
+This agreement may be terminated only by the Fund's Board of Trustees, on 60 days' written notice to the Advisor.

 The Advisor (not the Fund) may pay certain financial institutions (which may include banks, credit unions, brokers, securities dealers and other industry professionals) a fee for providing distribution-related services and/or for performing certain administrative servicing functions for Fund shareholders, to the extent these institutions are allowed to do so by applicable statute, rule or regulation.
-A discussion regarding the basis for the Board of Trustees' approval of the advisory agreements for Leader Short Duration Bond Fund, Leader Total Return Fund and Leader Floating Rate Fund is included in the Funds' annual report dated May 31, 2019.
+A discussion regarding the basis for the Board of Trustees' approval of the advisory agreements for High Yield Fund, Total Return Fund and High Quality Fund is included in the Funds' annual report dated May 31, 2019.